KaiserWilhelm23/PIP-Manager-App/README.md

 - Built-In Console | This console is a live feed of the CMD but simplified for easier reading
 - 'settings' tab | This has two current settings and they are saved in a json file for saved configurations
 - Threading (Developed by Cole Bohanon) | This prevents the freezing of the app and allows for a live feed to the CMD
+- Package List Tab (Displays all packages and colorizes the outdated ones in red, right click on the package to get a menue of "Upgrade or Uninstall" Be sure to select the Package before you do this.)
+- Auto-Py-to-EXE function in the settings tab.

 ![Alt Text](https://github.com/blaze005/PIP-Manager-App/blob/main/Capture.PNG?raw=true)